DorothyTamYiLing/Python_data_analytics/README.md

 * demand is strongly driven by European markets, with clear seasonality patterns peaking in summer months.
 * Room type A dominates reservations across all market segments, explaining both its high booking volume and comparatively lower assignment rate
-* Online Travel Agencies are the primary demand driver
 * Room type G, H, and F are higher-ends rooms that deliver the strongest revenue per booking.
 Together with the primary demand driver market segments (Online/Offline Travel Agencies and Direct booking), they suggest opportunities for targeted pricing, channel optimization, and upselling strategies.

 ---